Kuzhnya/AutoBongoChestClicks/README.md

 So I built a simple desktop utility using Python — a platform I know and love.

-**If u are using this app with Bongo Cat u need to set setting "Always on top" and use ur own image to prevent bugs with monitor resolution!!**
+**If u are using this app with Bongo Cat u need to set setting "Always on top" and use ur own image to prevent bugs with monitor and image resolution!!**

 ---